spiritedmedia/erector-set/README.md

 # Spirited Media - Erector Set
-This will set-up a local instance of the Spiriated Media multisite.
+This will set-up a local instance of the Spirited Media multisite.
 Assumes you're using a Mac.

 ## Install Software